JBgeog-ucla/JBgeog-ucla/README.md

 - 👋 Hi, I’m @JBgeog-ucla
 -  I’m interested in Geospatial Analysis of Agricultural History, Agricultural Practice, and Agroecology.
--  I’m currently working with Historic Datasets in Jupyter notebooks and ArcGIS Pro.
+-  I’m currently working with mid-Century agricultural datasets from the San Joaquin Valley in Jupyter notebooks and ArcGIS Pro.

 <!---
 JBgeog-ucla/JBgeog-ucla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.